silverstripe/cwp/docs/en/developer.md

 From Bootstrap's [GitHub page](http://twitter.github.com/bootstrap/) you can find links about the basics of the system and the full documentation.

+The *basic* recipe pulls in Bootsrap as a module into `themes/module_bootstrap`.

+#### Bootstrap in the *default* theme

 If you just want to dive in without reading the manual, the most important thing to understand is the [grid system](http://twitter.github.com/bootstrap/scaffolding.html#gridSystem).
 You can see a very basic implemention of this in the `/themes/default/templates/Layout/Page.ss` - a `.row` including the `.span3` sidenav and the `.span9` main content area.

-#### Bootstrap in the *default* theme

-The basic page layout uses a span 3 on the left for the navigation and a span 9 for the main content area.
-There is a slightly more complex layout in the homepage - the hero unit/carousel is built with a span 4/8 and the quicklinks/features/news snippets have a 3/4/5 structure.
+The basic page layout uses a `.span3` on the left for the navigation and a `.span9` for the main content area.
+There is a slightly more complex layout in the homepage - the hero unit/carousel is built with a `.span4`/`.span8` and the quicklinks/features/news snippets have a 3/4/5 structure.

 The carousel on the homepage is built with the